diversen/url-to-markdown/README.md

 The code is just a single script [gutenberg-to-markdown.js](gutenberg-to-markdown.js).

-`Puppeteer` is used instead of e.g. jsdom and cheerio because puppeteer is faster and have a wider support for css selectors and html.
+`Puppeteer` is used instead for the scraping.

 ## License